copperstick6/Assistant-MADCon/PITCHME.md

 ---
 ### Voice Processing (Step 2)
 @ol
 - TTS (Text to speech).
-This is already complicated.
+This is complicated.
 - Context.
 Try to fit what the user has said to some sort of pre-defined expected value to call the appropriate function inside some app.
 @olend